anshsarkar/tailbench-ccbd/README.md

 distribution.
 Instead, the specjbb directory contains a patch file (tailbench.patch) that can be applied to a pristine copy of SPECjbb2005 to obtain the version used in the TailBench paper.

+# Acknowledgement

+This project was carried out under the guidance of Dr K V Subramaniam, Professor of CSE at PES University as a part of the Center for Cloud Computing and Big Data Summer Internship Programme 2020.